 What Is a B2B Customer Journey Map?

-A customer journey map is an illustration of the touch points and channels a customer uses when researching or interacting with your brand.
+With all that preamble, a customer journey map is an illustration of the touchpoints and channels a customer (typically) uses when researching or interacting with your brand.
 Journey maps help you better understand what the buying journey looks like from your customers’ perspective.
-You can use this information to match the right content to each customer, regardless of how or where they interact with you.
+Use this information in your B2B marketing strategy.
+It helps you match the right content to each customer, regardless of how or where they interact with you.

 A customer journey map should include the following elements:

-• Customer goals: The objectives or outcomes your customer wants to achieve or the problems they want to solve with your product or service.
+- Customer goals: The objectives or outcomes your customer wants to achieve or the problems they want to solve with your product or service.
+For example, the blog is used for education, documentation is used for validation.

 According to Hanover Research, customer journey maps provide immense value to companies, thus more businesses are adopting them.
 As of 2022, 47% of 400 businesses interviewed for a Hanover survey said they have a customer journey map, a 12% increase compared to 2019.